victorca25/traiNNer/README.md

-# cvtorchvision
+# opencv_torchvision_transform
-This is an opencv based rewriting of the "transforms" in torchvision package.
+This is an opencv based rewriting of the "transforms" in torchvision package https://github.com/pytorch/vision/tree/master/torchvision/transforms.

+All functions depende on only cv2 and pytorh (PIL-free).

 As the article(https://www.kaggle.com/vfdev5/pil-vs-opencv 18) says, cv2 is three times faster than PIL.